 Hip Augmentation Options: Fat Injections vs. Hip Implants

-One of the reasons hip augmentation surgery has gained so much traction in recent years (no, we’re not talking about Kim Kardashian, but we don’t deny that she’s a factor) is because the hip and thigh areas are some of the most difficult to sculpt through exercise and diet.
+One of the reasons hip augmentation surgery has gained so much traction in recent years — no, we’re not about to talk about Kim Kardashian, but we don’t deny that she’s a factor — is because the hip and thigh areas are some of the most difficult to sculpt through exercise and diet.

 The two primary options for hip augmentation are cosmetic hip implants, which utilize silicone slices implanted into the hips to create the illusion of wider hips, and natural cosmetic hip injections, which take fat from another part of the body in order to widen the pelvic area.

 There are pros and cons to both procedures and a myriad of reasons for choosing one over the other.
 The good news is that both options are great choices for people who desire a more dramatic and curvy figure.